-Jon E. Marthedal, 57, is the owner/operator of Marthedal Farms in Fresno, California, producing grapes, raisins and blueberries, and Keystone Blue Farms, LLC, a farming operation which grows blueberries.
-He is a member of the Fresno-Madera Farm Credit Association and the Kingsburg Federal Land Bank Association.
+Jon E. Marthedal, 58, is the owner/operator of Marthedal Farms in Fresno, California, producing grapes, raisins and blueberries, and Keystone Blue Farms, LLC, a farming operation which grows blueberries.
+He is a member of the Fresno-Madera Farm Credit Association and Golden State Farm Credit.
 Mr. Marthedal is the past chairman and now a director of Sun-Maid Growers of California.
 He serves as President of the California Blueberry Association, Vice Chairman of the California Raisin Marketing Board and the Raisin Administrative Committee, and a director of the California Blueberry Commission.
-He joined the CoBank Board in 2013 and served on the Governance Committee.
+He joined the CoBank Board in 2013 and served on the Governance Committee and the Board Restructuring Committee.
 His term expires in 2017.

-Gary A. Miller, 53, is the president and CEO of GreyStone Power Corporation, an electric membership corporation in Douglasville, Georgia.
-Mr. Miller serves as the Vice Chair of Wellstar Health System, and as a director of GRESCO Utility Supply, Inc., and as Treasurer for the Douglas County Development Authority.
-Mr. Miller served on the Board's Audit Committee.
+Gary A. Miller, 54, is the president and CEO of GreyStone Power Corporation, an electric membership corporation in Douglasville, Georgia.
+Mr. Miller serves as the Chair of Wellstar Health System, and as a director of GRESCO Utility Supply, Inc., and as Treasurer for the Douglas County Development Authority.
+Mr. Miller served on the Board's Audit Committee and the Board Restructuring Committee.
 He became a director in 2006 and his term expires in 2017.

-Catherine Moyer, 38, is CEO and General Manager for Pioneer Communications, a rural telephone and communications company in Ulysses, Kansas.
-Ms. Moyer is a past chairman for the Organization for the Promotion and Advancement of Small Telecommunications Companies (OPASTCO), a national trade association.
-She now serves as a director for NTCA-The Rural Broadband Association, the successor to OPASTCO.
-She is a director for the Telcom Insurance Group and the Kan-ed Advisory Committee and is a commissioner with the Kansas Lottery Commission.
+Catherine Moyer, 39, is CEO and General Manager for Pioneer Communications, a rural telephone and communications company in Ulysses, Kansas.
+Ms. Moyer is a past chairman for the Organization for the Promotion and Advancement of Small Telecommunications Companies (OPASTCO), a national trade association, now NTCA - The Rural Broadband Association, where she also served as a director.
+She is a director for the Telcom Insurance Group and is a commissioner with the Kansas Lottery Commission.
+She is also a director of the Kansas Rural Independent Telecommunications Coalition and the State Independent Telephone Association of Kansas.
 Ms. Moyer served on the Board's Risk Committee.
-She was appointed to the Board in 2010 and her term expires in 2014.
+She was appointed to the Board in 2010 and her term expires in 2018.

-Alarik Myrin, 67, is the owner/operator of a family ranching and farming operation in Altamont, Utah, where he serves as president of Myrin Ranch, Inc., and manager of Myrin Livestock Co., LLC.
-He is a director of Canyon Meadows Ranch, a division of Myrin Ranch, Inc. specializing in beef sales to consumers.
-He is also the managing member of Myrin Investment Co.
+Alarik Myrin, 68, is the owner/operator of a family ranching and farming operation in Altamont, Utah, where he serves as president of Myrin Ranch, Inc., and managing member of Myrin Livestock Co., LLC, and Canyon Meadows Ranch, a division of Myrin Ranch, Inc. specializing in beef sales to consumers.
+He is also the general partner of Myrin Investment Co.
 Ltd., a real estate and rental income business.
 In addition, he is a director of Western Agrihaul, LLC, Lake Fork Irrigation Co. and Uintah Basin Medical Center.
 He is a member of Western AgCredit, ACA.
 He served on the Board's Audit Committee.
 He became a director of the former U.S. AgBank in 2011, and joined the CoBank Board in 2012 following the merger of the two banks.
-His term expires in 2014.
+His term expires in 2018.

-David S. Phippen, 63, is an almond grower and a co-owner of an almond processing company in Ripon, California, and a partner in several almond marketing, shelling and processing companies.
+David S. Phippen, 64, is a partner in Travaille & Phippen, Inc., an almond grower and processing company in Ripon, California, and a partner in several almond marketing, shelling and processing companies.
 He is a member of American AgCredit, ACA.
-Mr. Phippen is a director of the Almond Board of California.
-He also serves as a director of the San Joaquin County Farm Bureau.
+Mr. Phippen is a director of the Almond Board of California and the San Joaquin County Farm Bureau.
 Mr. Phippen served on the Board's Compensation Committee.
 He became a director of the former U.S. AgBank in 2006, and joined the CoBank Board in 2012 following the merger of the two banks.
 His term expires in 2015.